 Wall Insulation: Up to $400/home

-You might be pleasantly surprised at how short it takes to get a return on investment from your solar panels.
+You might be pleasantly surprised at how quickly you can get a return on investment from your solar panels.
 The sun shines frequently in Grant, meaning your payback period could last 18.4 years per 5 kW of capacity on the high end.

-The best type of residential solar panel depends on your specific needs and goals.
-Generally speaking, monocrystalline solar panels are the most efficient for houses in Grant.
-However, if lowering cost is your top priority, then you could thin-film or polycrystalline solar panels.
-When selecting a solar company, make sure to ask about the brand names and models of solar panels a contractor offers and the benefits and drawbacks of each.
+The answer depends on your specific needs and goals.
+Generally, monocrystalline solar panels are the most efficient for Grant homes.
+However, if lowering cost is your top priority, then you may want to consider polycrystalline or thin-film solar panels.
+When you're choosing a contractor, make sure to ask about the different types of solar panels an installer offers and the benefits and drawbacks of each.